dingo-d/wp-pest/README.md

 # WordPress integration tests with PestPHP

-A package that will add WordPress integration test suite with [Pest PHP](https://pestphp.com/) testing framework.
+A package that will add WordPress integration and unit test suites using [Pest PHP](https://pestphp.com/) testing framework.

 ## Why bother?